As of January 1, 2015, we will have a $12.00 minimum order.

 Peter White Cycles is a small custom shop specializing in wheelbuilding, lighting systems, touring and commuting bikes and equipment for tandeming, touring, commuting and randoneuring.
 We import bicycle lighting products from Germany and France, where cycling is taken a bit more seriously than here in the USA.
 We are also a wholesale distributor for several manufacturers of fine bicycle components for touring and commuting, selling them to other retail shops in the US and Canada.
 We also build wheels for other bicycle shops and manufacturers.
 When you call, you'll either talk to me, Peter, my wife Linda, or one of our employees, either Sheena or Penny.
 If anyone else answers, it's party time.
 I've been in the bicycle business since 1975, started Peter White Cycles in 1988, and got onto the web in 1997.
 Linda joined the business in 2002.
 Sheena and Penny joined us in 2006.

-In the US and Canada, Peter White Cycles represents Wilfried Schmidt Maschinenbau, Busch & Müller, Tout Terrain, PedalPower+, Pitlock, Sanyo, Supernova and Spanninga.
+In the US and Canada, Peter White Cycles represents Wilfried Schmidt Maschinenbau, Busch & Müller, Specialites TA, Tout Terrain, PedalPower+, Pitlock, Sanyo, Supernova and Spanninga.
 Bicycle shops and bicycle manufacturers can order products from these companies through us.
 We are also a Velocity rim and Wheelsmith spoke distributor.
 If your shop needs Velocity rims or Wheelsmith spokes, give us a call.
 See this page for details.
-Consumers can find a list of bike shops across the US and Canada selling these products here.
+Consumers can find a list of bike shops across the US and Canada that purchase these products from us here.

 While we specialize in the touring and commuting arena, we also cater to road racing and cross country off road cyclists.
 Much of our own cycling is off road, though Linda and I both enjoy road riding on our singles as well as on our tandem.